AdobeDocs/experience-manager-cloud-service.en/help/release-notes/home.md

 ## How to Prepare for a Release {#how-to-prepare}

 With the continuous release model in [!DNL Adobe Experience Manager] as a Cloud Service, the application is auto updated on an ongoing basis.
-There are two types of updates, feature releases and critical updates:
+There are two types of updates, feature releases and maintenance releases:

 * Feature releases are done with a predictable monthly frequency and are focused on new capabilities and product innovations.
 * Maintenance releases are done frequently and are focused on security updates, bug fixes, and performance enhancements.
 This ensures that [!DNL Adobe Experience Manager] as a Cloud Service is always up-to-date with any critical fixes.